 The results really depend on your answers.
 We try to answer questions when we know we can provide value and share our expertise.
 At Chanty, we have two people working on it on a daily basis (this may take up to half of their work day), however, often times we ask our founder, CPO, or CTO to share their expertise as well.
 Just like with previous techniques, we’ve written an article on the entire HARO process.
 Check it out.

 We accidentally discovered this strategy when searching for our images online.
 Chanty is lucky to have an in-house graphic illustrator who makes amazing images for our blog posts.
 As it turned out, our images got quite popular online and people would just use them without giving Chanty proper attribution.

 Google image search results for one of our blog images

-On a mission to bring justice to the world, we’ve started an outreach campaign asking those who used our assets to put a link back to Chanty.
+On a mission to bring justice to the world, we’ve launched an outreach campaign asking those who used our assets to credit Chanty.
 Unfortunately, half of the platforms decided to just delete our image.
-However, the other half was happy to put a backlink.
-This approach helped us get plenty of links from a bunch of platforms including Wrike.com.
+However, the other half was happy to put up a backlink.
+This approach helped us get plenty of links from a bunch of platforms, including Wrike.com.
 You can read about the steps we’ve taken along with the exact email template we send out in this post published on Foundr.